AtomicTessellator/fhi-vibes/docs/Tutorial/3_md_ab_initio.md

     vibes run md md.in
     ```

+Once you are familiar with running calculations on the cluster, checkout the [`vibes submit` command](../Documentation/input_files_slurm.md#submit-a-job).

 ### Restart a calculation

 If your calculation does not fit into a walltime or stops for another reason before the total number of simulation steps is reached, you can simply resubmit `vibes run md md.in`.
 It will restart the calculation from the last completed step.